opendocsg/slw-judgments-backfill/2001_SGHC_259/report.md

 **Good reason**

 20\.
 The principles that have to be applied when a judge considers whether or not to extend the validity of a writ have been settled since 1987.
-They were clearly spelt out by Amarjeet Singh JC in _The Lircay_ [1997] 2 SLR 669 and I can do no better than to quote the relevant passages of this judgment.
+They were clearly spelt out by Amarjeet Singh JC in _The Lircay_ <span class="citation">[1997] 2 SLR 669</span> and I can do no better than to quote the relevant passages of this judgment.

  ‘ Principles